 Do you think MA or MFA programs are useful?

-An MFA or MA in creative writing will not guarantee you publication or a job, but, by seriously focusing on writing for two years, your craft is certain to develop and improve.
+An MFA or MA in creative writing will not guarantee you publication or a job, but, by seriously focusing on writing for two or three years, your craft is certain to develop and improve.
 I loved my years in the New York University graduate creative writing program and often wish I could return for more of that intensity of focus on fiction writing or poetry.

 Are you writing more books?